habedi/cogitator/benches/README.md

 ## Performance Metric

 Accuracy is the primary metric reported by the `evaluate.py` script.
-It is defined as the percentage of correctly answered questions out of the total number of successfully extracted answers for a given method.
+It is defined as the percentage of correctly answered questions out of the total number of successfully extracted answers for a given CoT strategy.
 Failed extractions are reported separately.

 ## Datasets